Destiny's Road: Plot summary

 The others use clothing that Jemmy has salvaged to plot an escape, led by the violent Andrew.
 They break out and evade pursuit.
 Andrew has planned all along to kill Jemmy, but Jemmy literally gets the drop on him and kills him in self-defense.
 Jemmy leaves the other prisoners, taking money they have found and a supply of speckles, and flees once again.

 Twenty-seven years later, Jemmy is a pit chef at a beach resort along the Road.
 His wife is burned in an accident and he is forced to leave his place—a place, as it turns out, of hiding.
 He finally reaches his lifetime's goal of seeing the other end of the Road, and Destiny Town.
 There, he is able to access the Cavorites computer library and learn the true history of Destiny, a discovery which hardens him.

 After his wife dies from a freak drug interaction during her burn treatment, Jemmy takes his father-in-law's widow Harlow back to the site of the prisoners' hideout, where he had planted fertile speckles.
 They still survive, and he takes some, sharing the secret with Harlow.
 They then return to the beach resort, of which Jemmy, by his wife's death, is now part owner.
 The two contrive to join a caravan, and Jeremy returns as a merchant's chef, unknown to his former townsfolk, to Spiral Town.

-During the trip, Jemmy makes his attempt to break the speckles monopoly.
-All along the Road, he distributes gumdrop candy covered with dyed speckle seeds to children.
-Because the speckle seeds are no longer irradiated, they will grow after having passed through people's bodies, in manure piles and graveyards.
-The next time the merchants try to withhold speckles, they will be in for a surprise.
+The novel concludes with Jemmy returning to his home of Spiral Town.
+He has traveled the length of the road distributing gumdrop candy covered in fertile speckles seeds.
+Where the seeds have been carelessly brushed off the candy (or surreptitiously scattered by Jemmy) speckles plants will grow.
+He has broken the life or death monopoly the mainland holds over the peninsula and hopefully reversed the slow decline that has gripped Spiral Town for the past 200 years.